infinitaslearning/notionater/readme.md

 - Supports nested folders, creates blank pages for folders
 - Parses markdown to blocks via https://github.com/instantish/martian
 - Allows you to search for parent page to import
+- Devops plugin allows you to import:
+  - User references
+  - Images (if you provide an Azure blob storage account)
+  - Tables are converted to databases

 # Usage